Tearsheet

 Sean Saint, President, CEO & Board Member

-Sean Saint is an engineer, entrepreneur, and diabetes technologist who also lives with type 1 diabetes.
-He founded Companion Medical, where he led the development and launch of the InPen system, the first FDA-cleared smart pen.
-Companion Medical was acquired by Medtronic in 2020.
-Before founding Companion Medical, Mr. Saint was an early employee at Dexcom and Tandem Diabetes Care.
-He also led the collaboration at Tandem Diabetes over 10 years ago to build the first wearable version of the bionic pancreas on a mobile device platform.
-He holds a Bachelor of Science degree in Mechanical Engineering from California Polytechnic State University – San Luis Obispo and is credited with over 175 issued and pending patent applications.
+Sean Saint is an engineer, entrepreneur, diabetes technologist, and a person with type 1 diabetes.
+He founded Companion Medical, where he oversaw the development and launch of the InPen system, the first FDA-cleared smart pen, which was subsequently acquired by Medtronic in 2020.
+Prior to founding Companion Medical, he was an early employee at Dexcom and Tandem Diabetes Care, and also co-founded Alure Medical (now Refine Medical).
+He assumed the role of CEO at Beta Bionics in August 2022.

 Steven Russell, MD, PhD, Chief Medical Officer